povils/phpmnd/README.md

     }
 }
 ```
-This clearly improves the code readability and also reduces it's maintenance cost.
+This clearly improves the code readability and also reduces its maintenance cost.

 Of course not every literal number is a magic number.
 ```php